OpenDSA/OpenDSA/RST/en/FormalLang/DFA.rst

 .. note::

-   At this point, you should try building the machine in JFLAP.
+   At this point, you should try building this machine in JFLAP.

 Formal definition: